3 Reasons to grow your own salad and how to do it in soil in a square food garden or in hydroponics using aeroponics or

 Grow salad in Hydroponics

-Summer does not last forever and in our area it is over sooner than we would like it.
-Can we still grow our own salad even in the winter?
-Sure we can and we do.
-To grow indoors is easier in water then in soil.
-Soil simply attracts more bugs, and is more sensitive to the indoor environment.
-For winter indoor gardening we find hydroponic is the way to go.
-The Tower Garden is a vertical aeroponics growing system, designed for home and commercial growers.
-Using aeroponics and the specially formulated plant food, the Tower Tonic Mineral Blend, you can grow up to 30% more produce compared to traditional soil gardening during the same time period.
+We use the Tower Garden, a vertical aeroponics growing system, designed for home and commercial growers.
+It has proven to be a great to grow not just greens.
+Using aeroponics you can grow up to 30% more produce compared to traditional soil gardening during the same time period.
 Growing vertically, the Tower Garden allows you to grow up to 28 pots with one or more plants per pot, depending on the size of the plant.
-That’s container gardening +Plus, 28 containers in less than six square feet of land!
+That’s container gardening-plus, 28 containers in less than six square feet of land!
 The Tower Garden comes with all you need to start growing your salad year round.
-Just do not forget for winter growing to order the grow lights too.
+Just do not forget for winter growing to order the grow lights, too.

 The Tower Garden also grows salad greens very well even during hot summer days.
 This is hands down the easiest way to grow your salad greens.
 The Tower Garden for home use is sold through a virtual franchise.
 Find a Tower Garden distributor in your area or order online here: Tower Garden website.
 We want to encourage, share, and inspire people to grow more food and to grow it healthy.